-The researcher therefore bases his study on the following challenges that these learners, under low and difficult socio-economic conditions /status experience in regular schools and at home they include:-
+The researcher therefore bases its study on the following challenges that these learners, under low and difficult socio-economic conditions /status experience in regular schools and at home they include:

-- Prevalence of children living under low and difficult socio-economic circumstances in Ntungamo district. - Kinds and effects of the difficult economic social conditions facing learners in Ntungamo district. - Factors leading to low and difficult economic social status. - The management measures for students living under low and difficult economic social status.
+- Existence of children living under low and difficult socio-economic circumstances in Tororo district. - Kinds and effects of the difficult economic social conditions facing learners in Tororo district. - Factors behind the low and difficult economic social status. - The management measures for students living under low and difficult economic social status.

-2.1 Prevalence of children living under low and difficult economic social status in Ntungamo district
+2.1 Prevalence of children living under low and difficult economic social status in Tororo district.

 One of the things that lead to children living under difficult economic social status is disease.

-According to the world conference which was known as Salamanca conference which mainly talked about street children and children discriminated against because of HIV/AIDS or leprosy among others.
-In the world according to the World Health Organization (WHO) almost over 50million people live with HIV/AIDS and according to the ministry of health of Uganda in its latest report, there is about 2.6million Ugandans living with the disease and this has left a lot of orphans having lost both parents.
+According to the world conference which was known as Salamanca conference which mainly talked about Street children and children discriminated against because of HIV/AIDS or leprosy among others, in the world according to the World Health Organization (WHO) almost over 50 million people live with HIV/AIDS and according to the ministry of health of Uganda in its latest report, there is about 2.6million Ugandans living with the disease and this has left a lot of orphans having lost both parents.

-Over 60% of the residents of Ntungamo district live in less than one -dollar per day according to the ministry of finance and economic development.
+Over 60% of the residents of Tororo district live in less than one -dollar per day according to the ministry of finance and economic development.
 (2004) this means that poverty prevalence is very high.